-5.5 Credit Hours
+5.5 Credit Hours40 Lecture Hours50 Clinical Hours

 Learn the stages of development from infant to adolescence and apply appropriate nursing care according to the physical and mental development of the child.
 Study various pediatric diseases and correlate proper medical treatment needed to improve health status.
 Understand and discern normal versus abnormal growth processes of children.
-Pre-requisites: None

-NPN213 Community Health Nursing
+NPN213 Transcultural and Community Health Nursing